 President Trump announced in December that his administration would reduce the size of two Utah national monuments.
 On February 2, Trump’s proclamation reducing the size of the monuments took effect, which allows mining claims to be made.

 A recent poll found that two-thirds of residents of eight Western states, including Utah, think it is a bad idea to reduce the size of the two Utah monuments.
-Despite the overwhelming support for protection by westerners, the Congress has indicated it will side with the Trump administration.
+Despite the overwhelming support for protection by westerners, Congress has indicated it will side with the Trump administration.
 Congressional members introduced two bills that would codify the reductions of the Utah monuments into law.